Tactical Unit – Comrades in Arms

-Tactical Unit: Comrades in Arms (機動部隊 - 同袍 (机动部队 - 同袍)) is a 2009 Hong Kong film directed by Law Wing-Cheong.
+Tactical Unit: Comrades in Arms (機動部隊 - 同袍 (机动部队 - 同袍)) is a 2009 Hong Kong neo-noir action thriller film directed by Law Wing-Cheong.
 This film is also called "PTU 2", in reference to the first film in the series, PTU, though it is not the second entry in the Tactical Unit series.

 "Comrades in Arms" has been featured in the 2009 Hong Kong Film Panorama in Brussels, the 2009 New York Asian Film Festival of New York City, the 2009 Zero em Comportamento festival of Lisbon, and the 2009 Fantasia Festival of Montreal.

 Plot

 As a front-line police officer, you never leave a brother behind or bite a brother's behind...
 Tactical Unit Column Sergeant Sam (Simon Yam) and May (Maggie Siu) have been working together for some time but have never got along well.
 May is promoted recently as she always wins praises from her supervisor, whereas Sam is shut out from any chance of promotion.
 As a result, their column's morale drops to all-time low.
 A daring bank heist takes the tactical unit to Hong Kong's remote mountains searching for armed bandits.
 As Sam and May lead their team to conduct sweeps amidst treacherous terrain and deadly ambushes, they understand the only way to survive the mission is if they stick together as one.